On weakly hyperbolic iterated functions systems: Introduction

-To simplify the notation, we make the following convention: when we say that an IFS has an attractor, but we do not make any comment about the basin, we shall be talking about global attractors.
+{We shall deal with attractors which might not be global attractors only in Section~\ref{s.caos}.} Thus, to simplify the notation, we make the following convention: when we say that an IFS has an attractor, but we do not make any comment about the basin, we shall be talking about global attractors.

-Our first result gives the existence of global attractors for weakly hyperbolic iterated functions systems.
+Our first result gives the existence of global attractors for weakly hyperbolic IFS.

 \begin{maintheorem} Let $w$ be a weakly hyperbolic IFS on a compact metric space $X$ and with a compact parameter space $\Lambda$.
 Then $\mathcal{F}$ has an attractor $K$ that is also a compact invariant set.
 Furthermore, we have that $w_{\sigma_{1}}\circ ... \circ w_{\sigma_{n}}$ has a unique fixed point $\textrm{for all}\,\, \sigma \in \Om\,\,\textrm{and}\,\, n\geq1$ and also $K$ is the closure of these fixed points. \end{maintheorem}